jyutzler/Bridge-Systems/system.md

    * Bust (would pass a 1-bid): Jacoby, pass
    * Game invitation (would make a 1/1 bid): Jacoby, raise (Opener may pass with a minimum hand; bid 3NT or 4♠ with a maximum.)
    * Game signoff (weak 2 strength): Texas, pass
-   * Slam invitation (opening strength): Jacoby, raise to 4
+   * Slam invitation (opening strength): Jacoby, raise to 4 in suit
    * Slam (stronger-than-minimum opening): Texas, 4NT (Blackwood)
+   * Grand Slam Force (asking to bid 7 with 2 of top 3 honors): Texas, 5NT

+It is rare, but a direct bid of 4♠ or 6♠ is to play and is only used when your hand is not amenable to transferring.
 #### 5-5 Majors
 When using the Jacoby transfer, it is possible to show 5-5 in the majors with a number of hand types.